-Specifically infected sewage appears to have the property of infecting the air in contact with it; for outbreaks of enteric fever have been traced to pollution of water with sewer air, or sewer gases rising out of a sewer into which enteric fever evacuations have been discharged.
+Specifically infected sewage appears to have the property of infecting the air in contact with it; for outbreaks of enteric fever have been traced to pollution of water with sewer air, or with sewer gases rising out of a sewer into which enteric fever evacuations have been discharged.
 Nearly all the evidence we possess points to the possibility of the discharges of a single patient infecting an enormous volume of water.
 This can only be explained by supposing that growth and multiplication of the specific cause of the disease takes place under suitable circumstances outside the body of the patient.
 In the outbreak at Caterham the discharges of a single labourer, who had the fever, must have spread through and infected an enormous volume of water in the wells and adits, which supplied the surrounding district.
 It has been stated that this infected water gave no evidence by chemical examination of any contamination.

 Enteric fever spread by specifically infected water is remarkable in having usually a shorter incubation period than when spread by air similarly infected, and in attacking a larger number of those susceptible persons who undergo the risk of infection.
-Enteric fever discharges are generally believed to be infectious from the first; it is not necessary that decomposition should have set in, before their infectious properties are capable of development; but on the other hand, putrefactive changes do not in any way destroy or mitigate the contagion.
+Enteric fever discharges are now believed not to be highly infectious at the moment of excretion; it is necessary that the virus should be allowed to grow in contact with air before its infectious properties are capable of full development; but on the other hand, putrefactive changes do not in any way destroy or mitigate the contagion (see Chapter IX.).

-Asiatic cholera.-This is a specific disease, spread by a specific virus contained in the evacuations of a person ill of the disease.
-There is now abundant evidence that cholera is often propagated by means of drinking water to which the specific disease poison has had access.
-This is not the only mode of spread of the disease, no more than it is of enteric fever; but the evidence which is constantly accumulating, points strongly to the conclusion that, as for enteric fever, so for cholera, specificially infected drinking water is one of the most frequent methods of its propagation.
+Asiatic cholera.-This is a specific disease, spread by a specific virus contained in the evacuations of a person There is now abundant evidence that ill of the disease. cholera is often propagated by means of drinking water to which the specific disease poison has had access.
+This is not the only mode of spread of the disease, no more than it is of enteric fever: but the evidence which is constantly accumulating, points strongly to the conclusion that as for enteric fever, so for cholera, specifically infected drinking water is one of the most frequent methods of its propagation.
 Such evidence was first obtained in this country during the cholera years of 1848-49, and subsequently during the outbreaks of 1854-55, and 1865-66; but even in those parts of India where the disease is endemic-epidemic outbursts occurring from time to time-the reports of the sanitary officials contain abundant testimony of the intimate relations subsisting between cholera outbursts and specifically polluted drinking water.